ilanhaskel/Real_Estate_Sale_Price_Predictor/README.md

 ### King County Real Property Sales

-The [King County Department of Assessments](https://info.kingcounty.gov/assessor/DataDownload/default.aspx) makes available on its website a dataset representing recent home sales in the county.
+The [King County Department of Assessments](https://info.kingcounty.gov/assessor/DataDownload/default.aspx) makes a dataset of recent home sales in the county available on their website .
 The initial dataset includes 30,155 home sale records representing sales between 6/10/21 and 6/9/22.
-It had 25 columns of data.
-The column of primary interest is price, as that will be our target in our model.
+It has 25 columns of data.
+The column of primary interest in our modeling is price, as that will be used as the target in our model.
 Other data of interest includes characteristics of the homes sold such as square footage, condition, and the existence of features such as a basement, patio or garage.

 ## Methods:  Data Preparation and Modeling

-We removed unnecessary columns of data that were not used in our analysis, dropped outliers over/under the 1.5x IQR threshold on numerical predictors, and filtered out records with null values.
-We also scaled our numberical predictors.
+We removed unnecessary columns of data that were not used in our analysis, dropped outliers over/under the 1.5x IQR threshold on numerical predictors, and removed records with null values.
+We also scaled our numerical predictors.

 We created helpful functions that could be reused throughout our code in order to avoid duplication, including drop_outliers(), scale_numberical_cols(), mapping_addressStreet(), mapping_AddressCity(), mapping_is_good_city(), mapping_is_cheap_city(), mapping_hasX(), and mapping_hasView().

 We utilized the CRISP-DM process for our project, which reprsents an iterative approach.
-Our workflow ended up consisting of two rounds of modeling.
+Our workflow consisted of two rounds of modeling.

 ### Round one